-If you have a special job title or one that perhaps isn’t an industry standard but perform the duties consider changing it on your resume.
-The San Francisco Bay Area is home to many unique and industry leading titles.
-Start-ups love to create wacky titles to woo talent yet a machine does not know how to match “Chief of Culture”, “Growth Hacker” or “Thought Architect”.
-This may feel wrong but you should tweak whenever possible provided you really have the experience.
+If you have a unique job title or one that perhaps isn't an industry standard but perform the duties consider changing it on your resume.
+The San Francisco Bay Area is home to many unique and industry-leading titles.
+Start-ups love to create wacky titles to woo talent, yet a machine does not know how to match "Chief of Culture", "Growth Hacker" or "Thought Architect."
+Changing your title may feel wrong, but you should tweak whenever possible, provided you have the experience.
 I am not suggesting you lie.
 Do not make up a title that changes your seniority or looks like you have experience you do not.
 You have to back it up in an interview.
-When asked about your title let them know your title was X but your duties match.
-On any application always list your correct title.
-This can be particularly helpful in cases where your role combines the duties of several positions.
+When asked about your title, let them know your title was X, but your duties match.
+On any application, always list your correct title.
+This approach can be particularly helpful in cases where your role combines the responsibilities of several positions.

 - Write Both Full Phrases and Acronyms

 Some jobs have key terms that are often abbreviated.
-For example, if you work in recruiting or online marketing, you may talk about “Search Engine Optimization,” but most people in the industry call it “SEO.”
-Hiring managers and people in industry know the difference but computers do not know that they are both the same thing.
+For example, if you work in recruiting or online marketing, you may talk about "Search Engine Optimization," but most people in the industry call it "SEO."
+Hiring managers and people in the industry know the difference, but computers do not see that they are both the same thing.

-This can also be true for education.
-Many ATS can’t determine the difference between Master of Business Administration, Masters of Business Administration, Master’s of Business Administration and MBA.
+This issue can also be true for education.
+Many ATS can't determine the difference between Master of Business Administration, Masters of Business Administration, Master's of Business Administration, and MBA.

 Format your resume in an ATS-friendly manner